Entanglement Detection by Approximate Entanglement Witnesses: Spherical Transformation

 \section{Spherical Transformation}

 In this section, we analyze the fraction of separable states that are incorrectly labeled as entangled by considering a toy model of the set of separable states as a unit ball in $\mathbb{R}^d$.

 The main result is the statement and proof of Theorem \ref{polyapprox}.
 Since the set of separable states is a compact convex subset of $\mathbb{R}^d$ \cite{Horodecki_1997b}, there exists a homeomorphism that maps it to the closed unit ball $\mathbb{B}^d$.
 Without finding the explicit transformation, we study the approximate entanglement detection problem by assuming that we have already transformed the set of separable states to a $d$-dimensional ball $\mathbb{B}^d$ in Euclidean space, and that an approximate entanglement witness is a hyperplane in $\mathbb{R}^d$ that intersects $\mathbb{B}^d$.
-Under this assumption, we show that when the dimension $d$ is large, a polynomially large set of approximate entanglement witnesses is sufficient to approximate the set of separable states\footnote{There is also a potential issue with this approach, as it assumes that the homeomorphism between the ball and the set of separable states takes hyperplanes to hyperplanes, something that is not guaranteed.
+Under this assumption, we show that when the dimension $d$ is large, a finite\footnote{In a previous version of the paper, the authors had mistakenly claimed that Theorem~\ref{polynet} could be used to directly generate a polytope approximation of $\mathbb{B}^d$.
+This is incorrect because the $\epsilon$-net in Thereom~\ref{polynet} is a \emph{hitting} set, not a \emph{covering} set.
+Converting to the required covering set requires $\epsilon = O(\exp(d))$.} set of approximate entanglement witnesses is sufficient to approximate the set of separable states\footnote{There is also a potential issue with this approach, as it assumes that the homeomorphism between the ball and the set of separable states takes hyperplanes to hyperplanes, something that is not guaranteed.
 Nevertheless, we believe that finding entanglement witnesses in this toy model is a useful first step to finding complete sets of approximate witnesses for the set of all separable states.}.

-\begin{theorem} There exists a polytope $P^d \subset \mathbb{R}^d$ with $O(\text{poly}(d))$ facets that approximates the unit ball $\mathbb{B}^d \subset \mathbb{R}^d$ so that the ratio between the volume of $P^d$ and the volume of $\mathbb{B}^d$ approaches 1 for sufficiently large $d$. \end{theorem}
+\begin{theorem} There exists a polytope $P^d \subset \mathbb{R}^d$ with $O(\exp(d))$ facets that approximates the unit ball $\mathbb{B}^d \subset \mathbb{R}^d$ so that the ratio between the volume of $P^d$ and the volume of $\mathbb{B}^d$ approaches 1 for sufficiently large $d$. \end{theorem}

+We comment that the dimension $d$ scaled exponentially with the number of composite subsystems $n$, so that even ``small'' quantum systems exist in a Hilbert space with large dimension.

 The proof of (\ref{polyapprox}) relies on the existence of a polynomial-sized epsilon net for $\mathbb{S}^{n-1}$, which was shown in Theorem 1.2 from \cite{Rabani_Shpilka_2022} by Rabani and Shpilka.
 We restate the result below: